yevhenii-pyl/questionnaire-next/README.md

 In case you need to switch from using locally provided config:

 1. Adjust `CONFIG_LOCATION` at `env` file.
-2. Adjust `getQuestionnaire` helper.
+2. Adjust `getQuestionnaire` api handler.
 It fetches config based on the `CONFIG_LOCATION` env.

 # Changing redirection